mf2vec-dev/vscode-metafont/README.md

 - Code quality\
   This is my first big TypeScript/JavaScript/Node.js project so I'm new to this ecosystem.
 I hope to learn more and improve the code quality and test coverage along the way.
 Anyone with more experience is welcome to fix obvious flaws or discuss potential improvements.
+- Fixes and improvements\
+  There is still a lot of room for improvement in some language features.
+There are some major and many minor bugs in the debugger.
+The GUI of the previews could also be improved.
 - Better efficiency and speed\
   Running METAFONT less frequently for previews and updating them based on unsaved files, may allow for near real-time previews.
+- Notebook-like METAFONT interface [maybe]\
+  This might be useful for learning METAFONT, experiments, etc. with included interactive output of evaluated expressions, paths, pictures and maybe more.
 - Interactive function testing [maybe]\
   It would be great to be able to test macros interactively, e.g. move around points passed as input (pair value or point suffix) and see how a computed path or filled/drawn picture changes.
 - Interactive editing [maybe]\